ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Models and Views in Qt Quick.rst

 the ``header``, ``footer``, and ``section`` properties.
 By binding an object, usually another visual object, to these properties, the views are decoratable.
-A footer may include a
-`Rectangle </sdk/apps/qml/QtQuick/Rectangle/>`__ type showcasing borders or a header that displays a logo on top of the list.
+A footer may include a :ref:`Rectangle <sdk_qtquick_rectangle>` type showcasing borders or a header that displays a logo on top of the list.

 Suppose that a specific club wants to decorate its members list with its brand colors.
 A member list is in a ``model`` and the ``delegate`` will